RamaPemmasaniTech/user-registration/README.md

 ### Prerequisites:
 + Jenkins is installed
++ Git is installed
++ Java 17 Installed
++ Maven is installed
++ AWS RDS MYSQL is created
 + Docker is installed
-+ AWS cli is installed
++ DockerHub repo is created
 + Github token generate

 ### Step 1: Install and configure the jenkins plugins